Most of us are good at doing, but not so good at being.

 All our life we have been taught to do, to work our ass off.
 But what if we learned to simply be?

 Our careers, our daily pressures, and all the expectations to be somebody rather than nobody are worldly things dreamed up by worldly minds like ours.
 It’s not to say they are bad things, but maybe they are imaginary and not as real as we think they are.

-Life seems to have that kind of unfathomable depth.
+Life seems to have that same kind of unfathomable depth.
 The only problem is that our minds are so used to being on the surface.

 But learning to be is like diving into the ocean.
 You break into the depth and you find things you have never seen before on the surface.